JKR0805/bus-tracker/README.md

 **Behavior:**
 - Updates bus location to driver's GPS coordinates
-- Auto-detects proximity to stops (within 40 meters)
+- Auto-detects proximity to stops (within 50 meters)
+- **Snaps to stop coordinates** when within detection radius
 - Automatically changes stop when driver approaches a new stop
-- Sets status to "arrived" when near a stop, "departing" otherwise
+- Sets status to "arrived" when near a stop
+- Sets status to "departing" when >50m from current stop and moving away
+- Provides next stop name in "Moving to [Stop]" status

 **Rate Limit:** 1 request per second per user